lyeskhalil/CORL/README.md

 Now with you new virtual environment, run:
 `pip install -r Fruit-API/requirements.txt`
 `pip install -r requirements.txt`
+You will also have to run `pip install -e .` inside the attention submodule.

 If you plan on contributing, please run:
 `pre-commit install`